Delivering Effective Employee Communications During a Crisis

-How you handle COVID-19, can make or break employee engagement.
+How you handle COVID-19, especially through employee communication, can make or break employee engagement.
 The actions you take as a business today, have the potential to shift your culture forever.
 The words your leaders speak can either reflect your company’s values or diminish them altogether.

 Here’s why.
 Employees are scared (even if they say they aren’t!) because there is so much we don’t know.
 Also, they’re not just your employees.
 They are wives, husbands, parents, children, caregivers and maybe even patients.

 As an employer, you need to do everything you can diminish uncertainty in this uncertain world.
-You must communicate what you know, and how it impacts your business with sensitivity.
+You must communicate to employees what you know, and how it impacts your business with sensitivity.